 Mandalay State Beach, State beach in Oxnard, United States.

-The beach is easily reached by road along the coast, with parking available at Mandalay Beach Road.
-Visitors should plan time for walking the trails and expect uneven terrain through the dune and wetland areas.
+The beach is reached by road along the coast, with parking near Mandalay Beach Road.
+The trails through the dune and wetland areas can be uneven, so sturdy footwear is a good idea.

 The community of curious travelers